kgisl/project-ideas/ias/KITE_CMVO.md

     - learning that stays with them long `after` they have graduated
   - Achieve 100% student satisfaction; achieve 100% faculty satisfaction

+#### Infrequently asked Questions (IAQs)

+0. What is daily improvement?
+How is that useful?
+1. What has culture got to do with values, mission and vision?
+2. Why a core mission question instead of the required core mission statement?
+3. How is envisioned future different from a vision?
+4. How are values and mission relevant to each other?
+5. How is the vision and objectives connected?
+6. Why 10,440 hours?
+What goes into the calculation of that?
+7. Why specify number of hours available as part of the mission?
+8. Genius occurs more than once in this document.
+What gives?
+9. What is the purpose of this document?
+Is it well received by the stakeholders of the organisation?
+10. Why focus on the traits of students to be transformed?
+Transformation will focus on which traits?
+11. What has "God" (தெய்வம்) to do with our operating culture?
+Why not remain spiritually agnostic and be more inclusive?

  #### Notes
  - What do we believe in order to cause impact? *Genius is the new Normal* http://j.mp/studentGenius
 	 > >![genius](https://files.gitter.im/kgisl/campsite/7W41/geniusNormal.jpg)